 “Dogs are not our whole life, but they make our lives whole.” – Roger Caras

 Pet dogs are an inseparable part of our lives.
 They are the most loyal friends a person can have.
-We do not leave any effort to care and pamper for our pet dog in the normal life.
-But a dilemma ushers in when you have to travel with family.
-Most people would love to carry their pets along with them, but is that a feasible option when you are travelling in Indian Railways?
+We do not leave any effort to care and pamper for our pet dog in our normal life.
+But a dilemma ushers in when you have to travel in train.
+Most people would love to carry their pets along with them, but is it a feasible option when you are travelling by trains?
 There is no clear information in this regard.
-The more you read the Indian Railways rules and regulations, more you get confused.
+The more you read about Indian Railways rules and regulations, more you get confused.
 So, we thought of clearing the air for you.

 Can you take dogs with you in a train?

-Yes, you can, of course, carry the dogs with you when travelling.
-But this travel will be subject to some rules and regulations set by the Indian railways.
-Dogs can be kept close, in the compartment, only when you are travelling by First Class AC.
+Yes, you can of course carry the dogs with you while travelling in Indian trains.
+But this travel will be a subject to some rules and regulations set by the Indian railways.
+Dogs can be kept close, within the compartment, only when you are travelling by First Class AC.
 In other instances, they will be held as a luggage and travel in the Brake or Luggage Van.
-Even when you carry the dog in a train compartment, you have to make sure that the dog does not cause any nuisance.
-While carrying the dog in a train compartment you need the consent of fellow passengers.
+Dogs can also be allowed in a train coach, when it is treated as the seeing eye of a blind person.
+But even when you take the dog along in a train compartment (other than a AC First class coupe), you have to make sure that the dog does not cause any nuisance.
+You have to also seek the consent of fellow passengers.

 Tips for Taking Your Dog in a Train

-- If you are travelling in any other class then you cannot take the dog along with you in the train’s compartment.
-But the dog can be carried in the Luggage or Brake Van paying the due charges.
+- General passengers (barring a blind person) travelling in any other class cannot take the dog along in a train’s compartment.
+But the dog can be carried in the Luggage or Brake Van by paying the due charges (mentioned above).
 There are specially designed Dog Boxes available in the Brake Vans for such purposes.

-- If you want to carry your dog in the Luggage Van, then contact the Parcel Office and book for your dog two days before the commencement of journey.
+- If you want to carry your dog in the Luggage Van, contact the Parcel Office and book accommodation for your dog two days before the commencement of journey.